ricdezen/nameless_language/README.md

 - Looking up a global variable by name in a hash table each time it is used is pretty slow, even with a good hash table.
   Can you come up with a more efficient way to store and access global variables without changing the semantics?

+- Our simple local array makes it easy to calculate the stack slot of each local variable.
+But it means that when the compiler resolves a reference to a variable, we have to do a linear scan through the array.
+Come up with something more efficient.
+Do you think the additional complexity is worth it?

 My own:

 - Change the virtual machine from a global to something that can be created and passed around.
 This implies modifying